 STEPS IN THE INTEGRATED APPROACH

-- Address the ‘Performer’ first. (e.g. Start the journey of adopting performance-enhancing identity, beliefs, values attitudes and behaviours.)
+- WILL: Address the ‘Performer’ first. (e.g. Start the journey of adopting performance-enhancing identity, beliefs, values, attitudes and behaviours.)

-- Raise awareness with the player(s) about the standards and norms they must achieve to be successful (at the desired level of play they want to attain).
-This is in all 4 Performance factor categories.
+- DRILL: Raise awareness with the players about the standards and norms they must achieve to be successful (at the desired level of play they want to attain).
+Ensure the practice activity (drill) is achieving the goal by being done appropriately.

-- ‘Skill’: Once the ‘Drill’ and ‘Will’ are set, the coach can address the elements required to improve performance of the skill.
+- SKILL: Once the ‘Drill’ and ‘Will’ are set, the coach can then address the elements required to improve the skill’s performance.
+To develop skills (and not simply technical ‘form’), practice activities must include perception and decision-making.
+This is best done in an environment that promotes problem-solving.

 Tennis is a multi-faceted game that requires a person to use everything they have.
-To develop all that is required, coaches must deal with both the ‘Performer’ and the ‘Player’, integrating the psychological, physical, tactical and technical components in their training.
+To develop everything needed, coaches must work with both the ‘Performer’ and the ‘Player’, integrating the psychological, physical, tactical, and technical components into their training.
 Fully equipping players for the demands of tennis involves much more than some technical instruction and hitting a million balls.
 It is a process that involves both the science and art of training and is sequential and systematic.
 Anything less is a disservice to players learning the game.

 Leave a Reply